Task-Based Core-Periphery Organisation of Human Brain Dynamics

-Each fMRI test session was completed after approximately 10 home training sessions (see Table \ref{experiment1} for details of the number of home practice sessions between scanning sessions), and each participant participated in 3 test sessions.
-In addition, each participant had a pre-training scan session that was identical to the other test scan sessions immediately prior to the start of training (see Figure \ref{fig:exptime}).
-To familiarise participants with the task, we gave a brief introduction prior to the onset of the pre-training session.
-We showed the participants the mapping between the fingers and the DSP stimuli, and we explained the significance of the sequence identity cues.
+Each fMRI test session was completed after approximately 10 home training sessions (see Table S1 for details of the number of home practice sessions between scanning sessions), and each participant participated in 3 test sessions.
+In addition, each participant had a pre-training scan session that was identical to the other test scan sessions immediately prior to the start of training (see Fig.~\ref{fig:exptime}).
+To familiarize participants with the task, we gave a brief introduction prior to the onset of the pre-training session.
+We showed the participants the mapping between the fingers and the DSP stimuli, and we explained the significance of the sequence-identity cues.

-To help ease the transition between each participant's training environment to that of the scanner, padding was placed under his/her knees to maximise comfort.
+To help ease the transition between each participant's training environment and that of the scanner, padding was placed under his/her knees to maximize comfort.
 Participants made responses using a fiber-optic response box that was designed with a similar configuration of buttons as those found on the typical laptop used during training.
-See the lower left of Figure \ref{fig:dsp} for a drawing of the button box used in the experiments.
-The button configuration was similar to that found on a representative laptop keyboard used during home training.
-For instance, the center-to-center spacing between the buttons on the top row was 20 mm (compared to 20 mm from `G' to `H' on a MacBook Pro), and the spacing between the top row and lower left `thumb' button was 32 mm (compared to 37 mm from `G' to the spacebar on a MacBook Pro).
+See the lower left of Fig.~\ref{fig:dsp} for a sketch of the button box used in the experiments.
+For instance, the center-to-center spacing between the buttons on the top row was 20 mm (compared to 20 mm from ``G'' to ``H'' on a recent MacBook Pro), and the spacing between the top row and lower left ``thumb'' button was 32 mm (compared to 37 mm from ``G'' to the spacebar on a MacBook Pro).